stovereadywood/stovereadywood.github.io/suppliers.md

 ## Questions and Answers

+Some questions we've been asked and further explanation of the scheme and its motivations.

 * **How can I use the Stove Ready Wood logo?**

   If you ensure that you supply firewood which has been dried to 20%